johncol/udemy-course-graphql-react/README.md

 # Udemy GraphQL and React

-Project for code snippets written in the course
+Project for code snippets written in the Udemy course https://www.udemy.com/course/graphql-with-react-course